Websoft9/plugin-myapps/README.md

 # Websoft9 Plugin - `myapps`

 This plugin is used to manage the installed applications.
-You can use CRUD for installed applications.
+You can start, stop, rebuild, delete, and other operations on installed applications, as well as view detailed information of the application and bind the domain name

 ![image](https://github.com/Websoft9/plugin-myapps/assets/43192516/f90aa375-26f8-4e17-9d8c-87040ef08e50)